e-marshall/tutorials/book/background/2_data_cubes.md

 [^mynote2]: Geffner et al. frame this distinction as *measure attributes* ("attributes whose values are of interest") and *functional attributes* that contextualize the measure attribute values {cite:t}`geffner_2000_dynamic`.

-The key object of analysis in this book is a [raster data cube](https://openeo.org/documentation/1.0/datacubes.html).
-Raster data cubes are n-dimensional objects that store continuous measurements or estimates of physical quantities that exist along given dimension(s).
-Many scientific workflows involve examining how a variable (such as temperature, windspeed, relative humidity, etc.) varies over time and/or space.
-Data cubes are a way of organizing geospatial data that let us ask these questions.
+The key object of analysis in this book is a data cube.
+Many scientific workflows examine how a given variable (such as temperature, wind speed, relative humidity, etc.) varies over time and/or space.
+Data cubes are a way of organizing geospatial data that allow us to ask these questions.
+Most of the examples are [raster data cubes](https://openeo.org/documentation/1.0/datacubes.html).
+Raster data cubes are n-dimensional objects that store continuous measurements or estimates of physical quantities that exist along a given dimension(s).

+Many examples in the book also include vector data.
+In contrast to raster data, where continuous measurements are stored on a grid, vector data represent geographic features such as roads, rivers, and political borders using points, lines, and polygons.
+Vector data are often stored as table-like data frames, where geometry and attribute information for individual features are stored in each row of the table.
+A relatively new development in the Xarray and Python ecosystem is support for vector data cubes.
+Vector data cubes are similar to raster data cubes, except that one of the cube's dimensions is an array of geometry objects.
+This allows you to store multi-dimensional data associated with each geometry.

 A very common data cube structure is a 3-dimensional object with (`x`,`y`,`time`) dimensions ({cite:t}`Baumann_2019_datacube,giuliani_2019_EarthObservationOpen,mahecha_2020_EarthSystemData,montero_2024_EarthSystemData`).
 While this is a relatively intuitive concept,in practice, the amount and types of information contained within a single dataset and the operations involved in managing them, can become complicated and unwieldy.
 As analysts, we access data (usually from providers such as Distributed Active Archive Center or [DAACs](https://nssdc.gsfc.nasa.gov/earth/daacs.html)), and then we are responsible for organizing the data in a way that let's us ask questions of it.
 While some of these decisions are straightforward (eg. *It makes sense to stack observations from different points in time along a time dimension*), some can be more open-ended (*Where and how should important metadata be stored so that it will propagate across appropriate operations and be accessible when it is needed?*).